canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 ### Directories

-The DASH-WASM parser comes into part:
+The DASH-WASM parser comes in two parts:

 - the Rust part, written in the `rs` directory, that browses the XML and convert values to the right format.